-The Department of Municipal Affairs should follow up with municipalities that exceed their 5.4 thresholds for uncollected taxes and monitor that the municipalities are taking reasonable measures to collect unpaid amounts in compliance with legislation.
+5.4 The Department of Municipal Affairs should follow up with municipalities that exceed their thresholds for uncollected taxes and monitor that the municipalities are taking reasonable measures to collect unpaid amounts in compliance with legislation.
 Status - Complete

-The Department of Municipal Affairs should use relevant and timely financial information to 5.5 make decisions about municipal borrowing approvals.
+5.5 The Department of Municipal Affairs should use relevant and timely financial information to make decisions about municipal borrowing approvals.
 Status - Complete

-The Department of Municipal Affairs should determine a municipality's ability to finance a 5.6 project within the useful life of the asset prior to borrowing approval.
+5.6 The Department of Municipal Affairs should determine a municipality's ability to finance a project within the useful life of the asset prior to borrowing approval.
 Status - Complete

-The Department of Labour and Advanced Education should put in place specific, measurable, achievable, relevant, and time-bound goals for improvements in efficiency and financial sustainability of 5.7 The Department of Municipal Affairs should review the status of temporary borrowing approvals annually to ensure they have been renewed or transferred to long-term borrowing, as required.
+5.7 The Department of Municipal Affairs should review the status of temporary borrowing approvals annually to ensure they have been renewed or transferred to long-term borrowing, as required.
 Status - Complete